SamMSalem/Integrated-Project-Maji-Ndogo/README.md

 # The Questions:
-  Below are the questions I want to answer in my project:
+  Below are the questions I want to answer in my project (NB: Inside the SQL codes, there are more questions documented.
+Those were presented during the exam of the course):

       * How many visits from employees to the sites of water sources?
       * Where are most of the water sources in Naji Ndogo?
 And what is the most dominant water source?